bamattre/babyrosa/README.md

 ## How popular was the name Rosa over time?

-Rosa is a pretty classic name, dating back to 1880, when Social Security records were first available to track baby names over time, and before then.
+Rosa is a pretty classic name, going at least back to 1880, when the Social Security Administration started tracking baby names.

 It peaked in popularity in two decades: the 1920s and 1950s.
 Perhaps the influence of Rosa Luxemburg and Rosa Parks?